In This Article

 The IRS has also improved the Child Tax Credit Update Portal to let families update their bank account information online, so they can receive their monthly Child Tax Credit payment on time.
 If you don’t enroll in direct deposit to receive these funds, you’re looking at a longer waiting period between when the payments are made and being able to use the money since you will then be receiving a check in the mail.

-The biggest selling point of direct deposit is the time it saves you.
-However, the actual time frame for the money to hit your account depends on where the money is coming from.
+Direct deposit is convenient, but its specific timeline can depend on your employer.
 Be prepared, when starting a new job, it can take 1 to 2 pay cycles for direct deposit to be set up properly.
 This may mean you’ll still have to use physical checks for a little while longer until everything is set up.

 Once direct deposit is ready, exactly when your funds will hit can vary depending on factors like what type of payroll software your employer uses and when payroll is submitted.
 This is important to understand, especially if you are setting up automatic transfers.
 For example, if your direct deposit won’t hit until 9 a.m. on a business day, but an automatic transfer is taken out earlier than that, it can cause problems.
 Instead, find out exactly when your funds will be available, and then schedule your bill payments and automatic transfers after your payment hits.